chucknorris/warmup/README.markdown

 # DONATE

-Donations Accepted - If you enjoy using this product or it has saved you time and money in some way, please consider making a donation.
+Donations Accepted - If you enjoy using this product or it has saved you time and money in some way, please consider making a donation (to the original author!).

 It helps keep to the product updated, pays for site hosting, etc.